Woman behind Stefanie Rengel murder granted unescorted absences from prison

-A young woman serving a life sentence for sexually blackmailing her boyfriend into killing a 14-year-old girl has been granted unescorted temporary absences from prison.
+The two-member parole board panel authorized Todorovic's absences to a halfway house, saying the woman had since worked to manage her jealousy, anger and manipulation, but stressed she still needed to work on her self-esteem and other issues.

+"While there's still lots of work for you to do on yourself, you are moving in the right direction," Lynne VanDaylen said.

-Melissa Todorovic was 15 when her boyfriend, David Bagshaw, stabbed Stefanie Rengel six times and left her to die in a snowbank outside her house on New Year's Day, 2008.
+Todorovic was 15 when Bagshaw stabbed Rengel six times and left her to die in a snowbank outside her house on New Year's Day, 2008.

 The two girls had never met but Todorovic grew intensely jealous of Rengel, who had briefly dated Bagshaw two years earlier.
 She also believed the younger girl was spreading rumours about her.